awsdocs/aws-cli-user-guide/doc_source/install-linux-al2017.md

 ### Uninstall the AWS CLI version 1 using yum<a name="install-amazon-linux-yum-uninstall"></a>

-Some newer images of Amazon Linux 2 use yum to install the Amazon Linux 2 you need to uninstall the AWS CLI, use `pip uninstall`\.
+Some newer images of Amazon Linux 2 use yum to install the Amazon Linux 2.
+To uninstall the AWS CLI with yum, use `yum remove`\.

 ```
 $ sudo yum remove awscli